• Ideas by Room

 For more style, paint the wood so that your fence is one color.
 Otherwise, you may find that the pallets are all different colors based on the type of wood they’re made from and the pallet’s age.

-3. Tables Made from Pallets
+3. Design Custom Tables from Pallets

 Build a rustic table out of your pallet wood.
 The easiest table to build is a pallet coffee table for your living room.
 These are smaller and low to the ground.
 You can build it to the exact size and shape that works with your living room.